Reewr/promise-phantom/docs/webpage.md

 **Returns**: <code>Promise(string)</code> - binary string
 <a name="Page+openHtml"></a>
 ### page.openHtml(htmlString, templateRenderDir) ⇒ <code>Promise(string)</code>
 *Wrapper Specific*Uses a HTML string to open a webpage.
 If templateRenderDiris undefined, a temporary file is created to store the HTML.
-Use templateRenderDir if the HTML code includes scripts that has to beretrieved from file, as PhantomJS will look relative to the save locationfor these files if they are local ones.
+Use templateRenderDir if the HTML code includes scripts that has to beretrieved from file, as PhantomJS will look relative to the save locationfor these files if they are local ones.*Note* Do not use .openHtml and then .renderHtml, as renderHtml opens the template again.
+If you need to render after using .openHtml,use .renderPdf, .render or .renderBase64

 **Kind**: instance method of <code>[Page](#Page)</code>
 **Returns**: <code>Promise(string)</code> - either success or fail